WordOps/docs.wordops.net/docs/faq.md

 ### Does Nginx-wo support TLSv1.3 ?

 Yes, since the release v3.9.5.4, our Nginx package for Ubuntu 16.04/18.04/19.04 and for Debian 10 (buster) is compiled with OpenSSL 1.1.1c and support TLSv1.3.

-### Why gzip compression is disabled by default ?

-We disabled gzip compression by default due to gzip related security issues when using TLS connection.
-More informations here [BREACH CVE](https://en.wikipedia.org/wiki/BREACH).
-We replaced gzip by brotli, which provide better performance and compression than gzip.

 ### Is WordOps Let's Encrypt stack compatible with Cloudflare CDN ?